|The Rules below are the prior rules but reorganized and edited to clarify language.

 PROTEST/COMPLAINT AND DISCIPLINARY PROCEDURES

-- Each competitor, trial host and/or official and judge has the responsibility to read and understand the HA rules and regulations before entering, conducting or officiating an event..
-By virtue of their entry in any event in which one or more trials have been sanctioned by the USBCHA, the competitor acknowledges and agrees to comply with the HA rules and regulations, to accept any sanction or penalties that may be imposed in accordance with this Part II for failure to comply, even if the competitor is not a USBCHA member or is not competing in a class or trial sanctioned by the USBCHA.
+- By virtue of their entry in any event in which one or more trials have been sanctioned by the USBCHA, the competitor acknowledges and agrees to comply with the HA rules and regulations, to accept any sanction or penalties that may be imposed in accordance with this Part IV for failure to comply, even if the competitor is not a USBCHA member or is not competing in a class or trial sanctioned by the USBCHA.
 The trial host and judge share in the responsibility for maintaining the USBCHA standards of conduct.

-- Protest: A protest is a complaint against any trial official or Judge alleging the erroneous application of the rules during the course of a HA sanctioned trial or the incorrect award of any prize.
-Protests based on what are generally considered as a judgment call of a Judge will not be considered.
-A protest may only be made by members who were in good standing at the time of the alleged rule violation being protested.
+- Protest: A protest is a complaint against any trial official or Judge, alleging the erroneous application of the rules during the course of a HA sanctioned trial or the incorrect award of any prize.
+Protests based on what are generally considered a judgment call by a Judge will not be considered.
+A protest may only be made by USBCHA members who were in good standing at the time of the alleged rule violation.

-- Complaint: A complaint is a formal concern regarding any of a violation of any USBCHA Bylaw or Rule.
-A member, non-member or judge may file a complaint for any alleged rule violation, but the complainant must have first-hand knowledge of the conduct alleged.
+- Complaint: A complaint is a formal concern regarding any violation of any USBCHA Bylaw or Rule.
+A member, non-member, or judge may file a complaint for any alleged rule violation, but the complainant must have first-hand knowledge of the conduct alleged.

 - Grievance: A grievance is the collective term used in these rules to refer to either a protest or complaint.

 - Complainant: The complainant is the individual(s) who files either a protest or complaint.

 - Respondent: The respondent is the member against whom a protest of complaint is lodged.